 - Although both engineered hardwoods and solid hardwoods are durable, engineered hardwoods are extremely tough.

-- They are sometimes more resistance to wear and tear (i.e.- big dogs with nails and lots of kids!).
+- Engineered hardwoods are sometimes more resistance to wear and tear (i.e.- big dogs with nails and lots of kids!).

-- They cost far less per square footage.
+- Engineered hardwoods cost far less per square footage.

-- And it is easier to put down wider planks of engineered hardwoods successfully because they are stronger and more resistant to buckling.
+- It is easier to put down wider planks of engineered hardwoods successfully because they are stronger and more resistant to buckling.

 My husband is a Realtor and he thought engineered hardwoods could be equally as beautiful as solid hardwoods in our home Also, he does not believe they take away from the value of a home.
 (This is because while one family may not prefer them, another family – say with big dogs and kids – might prefer the engineered over the solid hardwoods.)